Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Other health effects

-According to recent studies, raw unripe apple extracts may inhibit the enzymatic activity of cholera toxin in a dose-dependent manner [17].
-Pectin is a type of fiber, which acts as a prebiotic, which means it feeds the “good” bacteria in your gut.
+According to recent studies, raw unripe apple extracts may inhibit the enzymatic activity of cholera toxin in a dose-dependent manner [21].
+Pectin is a type of fiber that acts as a prebiotic, which means it feeds the “good” bacteria in your gut.
 In this case, apples are rich in pectin and may be helpful for your good gut health.
 Papayas may help your skin look more toned and young.
-Papaya contains a high amount of Vitamin C and lycopene, which can help reduce some signs of aging [24].
+Papaya contains a high amount of Vitamin C and lycopene, which can help reduce some signs of aging [27].

 DOWNSIDES AND RISKS